-The interviews revealed the difficulty of clearly distinguishing between the experimental and therapeutic domain.
-For example, "the difficulty in deciding when an experiment could turn into standard of care?"
-(B13).
+The interviews revealed the difficulty of clearly distinguishing between the experimental and therapeutic domain—for example, “the difficulty in deciding when an experiment could turn into standard of care” (B13).
 On the other hand, there were interviewees who believed that such a distinction was not essential to medicine in Israel.
-Regulator who treated patients in the past testified that until the late 1960s, no attempt was made to separate between the experimental and the therapeutic domain.
-He said: "When there was no good treatment in the past, we checked everything we thought could work.
+A regulator who had treated patients in the past testified that until the late 1960s, no attempt was made to separate the experimental and the therapeutic domains.
+He said, “When there was no good treatment in the past, we checked everything we thought could work.
 There were futile treatments, which had no scientific basis.
-It was diminishing over time" (R19).
-Moreover, the representative of the pharmaceutical industry considered the difficulty of distinguishing between an experiment and therapy as a sign of advanced medicine and a welcome growth: "It is not always possible to say whether the treatment the patient is receiving is an experiment, especially if for the patient it is therapy, on the contrary, if it is difficult to decide it is a sign that there is good rapid progress" (T30).
+It was diminishing over time” (R19).
+Moreover, a representative of the pharmaceutical industry considered the difficulty of distinguishing between an experiment and therapy as a sign of advanced medicine and a welcome growth: “It is not always possible to say whether the treatment the patient is receiving is an experiment, especially if for the patient it is therapy; on the contrary, if it is difficult to decide, it is a sign that there is good, rapid progress” (T30).

-The interviews revealed that the blurring of the boundary between experimental and therapeutic practice was most evident in the medical procedures, such as surgical operations.
-One interviewee, a Chair of the Helsinki Committee said: "In our hospital, when you say you're already doing it for everyone, it's no longer an experiment, so there's no problem.
-There are far fewer rules about procedures and it is much more amorphous" (P11).
+The interviews revealed that the blurring of the boundary between experimental and therapeutic practice was most evident in medical procedures such as surgical operations.
+One interviewee, a chair of the Helsinki Committee, said, “In our hospital, when you say you’re already doing it for everyone, it’s no longer an experiment, so there’s no problem.
+There are far fewer rules about procedures and it is much more amorphous” (P11).

-A regulator involved in the legislative process said: "regarding surgeries-it is common that after a while it becomes an accepted method.
-The surgeons will have to learn to conduct experiments, with all what entails… An attempt to create an orderly process of legislation regarding the introduction of procedures for medical use was met with overwhelming opposition from the Director General of the Ministry of Health" (R28).
+A regulator involved in the legislative process said, “Regarding surgeries, it is common that after a while it becomes an accepted method.
+The surgeons will have to learn to conduct experiments, with all that entails… An attempt to create an orderly process of legislation regarding the introduction of procedures for medical use was met with overwhelming opposition from the Director General of the Ministry of Health” (R28).

 The practice of recruiting patients for a clinical trial

-Most of the interviewees presented the unique nature of the physician-patient relationship, as a dependency relationship of two unequal parties, for example: "... the patient depends on his physician, obviously he will want to please him..."
+Most of the interviewees presented the unique nature of the physician-patient relationship as a dependent relationship of two unequal parties; for example, “...The patient depends on his physician, obviously he will want to please him...”
 (P37).
-Many interviewees thought that certain patients would agree to participate in clinical trial only because of their relationship with the physician-therapist, for example: "...
-A patient is often dependent on the physician, so his willingness to please the physician could lead him to comply with his requests" (B8).
-"I often asked myself whether it was because they wanted to participate or that they felt compelled to participate" (P14).
+Many interviewees thought that certain patients would agree to participate in clinical trials only because of their relationship with the physician-therapist; for example, “...
+A patient is often dependent on the physician, so his willingness to please the physician could lead him to comply with his requests” (B8), and “I often asked myself whether it was because they wanted to participate or that they felt compelled to participate” (P14).

-Nevertheless, all the interviewees who were involved in clinical trials presented the practice of recruiting their patients as a common and even essential practice.
-In addition, there were interviewees who testified that they used tactics that would encourage patients to participate in experiments.
-A female interviewee said: "I do not use the word experiment, because the word research sounds like something scientific or academic, a higher word, and an end in itself.
+Nevertheless, all the interviewees who were involved in clinical trials presented the practice of recruiting their patients as common and even essential.
+In addition, some interviewees said they used tactics that would encourage patients to participate in experiments.
+A female interviewee said, “I do not use the word experiment, because the word research sounds like something scientific or academic, a higher word, and an end in itself.
 An experiment connects directly to guinea pig and the Holocaust.
-This is the impression I have" (P11).
-On the other hand, a medical director noted: "The clinical trial does not allow personal concern, it may reduce the patient's trust" (P21).
-A regulator who was engage in research in the past sought to emphasize: "I told you, I did not see a problem even in those who went through a concentration camps to volunteer for an experiment, it depends on how it is presented and on the trust the physician acquires" (R29).
+This is the impression I have” (P11).
+On the other hand, a medical director noted, “The clinical trial does not allow personal concern; it may reduce the patient’s trust” (P21).
+A regulator who had engaged in research in the past emphasized, “I told you, I did not see a problem even in those who went through a concentration camp to volunteer for an experiment; it depends on how it is presented and on the trust the physician acquires” (R29).